Inspection Reports for

 Visit Reason

-The inspection was conducted to evaluate compliance with regulations regarding notification to residents about room changes during hospital transfers.
+The inspection was conducted to evaluate compliance with regulations regarding resident notification of room changes during hospital transfers.

 Findings

-The facility failed to provide advance notice to one of three sampled residents (Resident 1) about a room change during a three-day hospital transfer, resulting in the resident being unaware of returning to a different room.
+The facility failed to provide advance notice to one of three sampled residents about a room change during a three-day hospital transfer, resulting in the resident being unaware of the new room upon return.

 Report Facts